 The Herington scholarship was established in 1999 by Maynard and Florence Mack in memory of John Herington and is awarded annually to the best student of Greek.
 The Herington Scholarship currently carries an award of $750.
 The purpose of the Herington Scholarship is to recognize achievement and to encourage undergraduates to continue their study of classics at UNC or abroad in the following year.
 Students do not apply, but are nominated by faculty members and selected in the spring semester by a departmental faculty committee.
 All freshmen, sophomore, and junior UNC Classics majors and minors are eligible.

 The Epps Prize in Greek Studies

-This annual award was established by Preston H. Epps, a faculty member in the Department starting in 1915 and Professor of Greek from 1943 until his retirement in 1961.
-It carries an award of $5,000 and, as described by the late Professor Epps in his will, should go to “that student who said faculty shall judge shows the greatest interest and promise in coming to understand the Greek language, literature, history, and outlook.”
+This award was established by Preston H. Epps, a faculty member in the Department starting in 1915 and Professor of Greek from 1943 until his retirement in 1961.
+Two Epps prizes are awarded annually, one to a graduate student and one to an undergraduate, to those students whom, as the late Professor Epps stipulated in his will, the faculty of the Department of Classics judge to show “the greatest interest and promise in coming to understand the Greek language, literature, history, and outlook.”
+The graduate prize carries an award of $3,500, the undergraduate prize an award of $2,500.
 Students do not apply, but are nominated by faculty members and selected in the spring semester by a departmental faculty committee.
 All junior and senior Classics majors and minors and graduate students of Greek at UNC are eligible.

 university awards and fellowships